 The two following figures show maps of brightness temperatures for both channels split by ascending (right part) and descending (left part) passes.
 Figure 5 and Figure 6 concern the channels 23.8GHz and 36.5GHz respectively.
 These maps show a good contrast between ocean and land for both channels.
+30 orbit products were not received by the MPC resulting in the data gaps shown in both figures.

-Figure 5 : Map of Brightness temperatures of channel 23.8GHz for ascending (right) and descending (left) passes
+Figure 5: Map of Brightness temperatures of channel 23.8GHz for ascending (right) and descending (left) passes

-Figure 6 : Map of Brightness temperatures of channel 36.5GHz for ascending (right) and descending (left) passes
+Figure 6: Map of Brightness temperatures of channel 36.5GHz for ascending (right) and descending (left) passes